peterbyass/premature_NCD_metrics/README.md

 # premature_NCD_metrics
 Is assessing premature noncommunicable disease mortality ageist?
 An analysis of global mortality across age groups

-These files are the basis for a paper investigating the use of the WHO/SDG premature mortality metric
+These files are the basis for a paper investigating the use of the WHO/SDG4 premature NCD mortality metric